HKSSY/COMP3335_GP13/wordpresssecurity/enable_2fa/step3.md

 We will be going to install a WordPress plugin which is called "WooCommerce".
-That is is a customizable, open-source eCommerce platform built on WordPress.
+That is a customizable, open-source eCommerce platform built on WordPress.

 ## Download and Install WooCommerce Plugin